How to use Instagram for Customer Support inside Intercom

 The question every support manager asks when Instagram becomes a real channel is: how do we scale this without it falling apart?

-The answer is the same as it is for every other channel in Intercom, routing and ownership.
+The answer is the same as it is for every other channel in Intercom: routing and ownership.

-Because each Instagram conversation arrives enriched with profile data, including which Instagram page the message came from, Intercom's assignment rules can route conversations automatically.
-A message to the UK support page goes to the UK team.
+For instance, a message to the UK support page goes to the UK team.
 A message to a product-specific page goes to the team that handles that product.
-Comments and DMs can be routed to different teams if the workflows call for it.

 What context do agents have when handling Instagram support conversations?